aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

     # You can choose to disable consolidation entirely by setting the string value 'Never' here
     consolidateAfter: 1m | Never # Added to allow additional control over consolidation aggressiveness

-    # The amount of time a Node can live on the cluster before being removed
-    # Avoiding long-running Nodes helps to reduce security vulnerabilities as well as to reduce the chance of issues that can plague Nodes with long uptimes such as file fragmentation or memory leaks from system processes
-    # You can choose to disable expiration entirely by setting the string value 'Never' here
-    expireAfter: 720h | Never

     # Budgets control the speed Karpenter can scale down nodes.
     # Karpenter will respect the minimum of the currently active budgets, and will round up
     # when considering percentages.
 Duration and Schedule must be set together.